J-Pai/408DaisyEmbedded/README.md

 # Daisy's Embedded Arduino Code
 This repository contains the code and libraries necessary to execute basic movement operations for Daisey.

-This repository contains the arduino embedded code for control logic and also a library that is meant to act as a wrapper for the Dual VNH5019 Motor Shield functions.
+This repository contains the Arduino embedded code for control logic and also a library that is meant to act as a wrapper for the Dual VNH5019 Motor Shield functions.

 The main embedded code is called 408DaisyEmbedded.ino.
 The target for this code is a basic Arduino UNO board.

 The code for the library is in the directory called Daisy.
 This code is meant to interface with the Pololu Dual VNH5019 Motor Shield.
 The GIT repository for the library associated with the motor shield can be found [here](https://github.com/pololu/dual-vnh5019-motor-shield).
 This library also contains the functions necessary to obtain relative distance data from the two Ping sensors mounted on the front of Daisy.
-In order to use these functions, be sure to intialize Daisy with the second constructor and specify the pins used to connect the ping sensors to the arduino.
+In order to use these functions, be sure to initialize Daisy with the second constructor and specify the pins used to connect the ping sensors to the Arduino.

 Code for the ping sensors was pulled from the following resource found [here](https://playground.arduino.cc/Code/NewPing).
 This code was modified to include a default constructor and checks in the fire function to ensure that the fire operation would not be executed if the pins have not been properly initialized.